loosolab/UROPA/docs_rst/uropa-example.rst

 **Table 6.6:** Excerpt of AllHits table with two queries with prioritisation.

 If priority is TRUE, UROPA will annotate peaks with the **first feature** found, taking the order of queries into account.
-Once an annotation is assigned, the following queries are not evaulated at all for the current peak.
+Once an annotation is assigned, the following queries are not evaluated at all for the current peak.
 The example is based on the same cases as above.
 As peak 6 was annotated by query 0, query 1 is not evaluated.
 For peak 10, there was no valid annotation for query 0, thus query 1 was evaluated and a valid annotation was identified.